joeduffy/joeduffy.github.io/_posts/2016-11-30-15-years-of-concurrency.md

 to threads was fairly rudimentary, although [we did make improvements to that over the years]( http://www.sigmetrics.org/conferences/sigmetrics/2009/workshops/papers_hotmetrics/session2_2.pdf).

-Given my love of Cilk, and the need to schedule lots of potentially-resursive fine-grained tasks, choosing a [work stealing scheduler](https://en.wikipedia.org/wiki/Work_stealing) for our scheduling architecture was a no-brainer.
+Given my love of Cilk, and the need to schedule lots of potentially-recursive fine-grained tasks, choosing a [work stealing scheduler](https://en.wikipedia.org/wiki/Work_stealing) for our scheduling architecture was a no-brainer.

 At first, our eyes were locked squarely on PLINQ, and so we didn't pay as much attention to the abstractions.
 Then MSR